 Even more current is the situation in the banking industry, which could have a trickle-down effect and impact our industry.
 Legislation and regulation that is sure to arise due to the latest bank collapse might increase the complexity around how operating and reserve accounts are managed, or it may simply cause boards to more closely examine the placement of its funds.
 In all scenarios, capital preservation and liquidity need to be top of mind for treasurers and finance committees.

 The reality is that, although we can’t always pinpoint exactly what will happen or when, we can certainly be prepared while keeping our boards informed.”

 Q: What is the most common challenge you hear about from board members, and how do you see communities address that problem?A: “All associations are unique.
 Co-ops, condos, HOAs, strata corporations… wherever you’re located, however, you define it, they will all have unique challenges.
 But, there tends to be one common challenge they all face, which is in their ability to meet the level of service their residents expect.
-Associations strive to be clearly in tune with their community well enough to understand the needs and wants of those living there.
+Boards strive to be clearly in tune with their residents ,well enough to understand the needs and wants of those living there.
 Yet, it is a challenge, nonetheless.